shrinerb/shrine/README.md

 Now you can create an uploader class for the type of files you want to upload, and add a virtual attribute for handling attachments using this uploader to your model.
-If you do not care about adding plugins or additional processing, you can use Shrine::Attachment.
+If you do not care about adding plugins or additional processing, you can use `Shrine::Attachment`.

 ```rb
 class ImageUploader < Shrine